zpuskas/magisk-sysapp-modgen/README.md

 `make -f Makefile.{chosen_app}`

-Once build finishes, there will be a ????? module file generated.
+Once build finishes, there will be a `{chosen_app}_system_installer.zip` module file generated.
 Copy that file to the phone and then in Magisk under the modules tab use "Install from storage".

 Reboot your phone.